mike-lischke/antlr4ng/ReadMe.md

 # TypeScript Runtime for ANTLR 4

-This package is a fork of the official ANTLR4 JavaScript runtime (with its TypeScript additions), with the following changes:
+This package is a fork of the official ANTLR4 JavaScript runtime and has been fully transformed to TypeScript.
+Other improvements are:

-- Much improved TypeScript type definitions.
 - XPath implementation.
 - Vocabulary implementation.
 - Complete Interval implementation.
 - Parser and lexer interpreters.
-- A couple of bug fixes.
-- Consistent formatting (indentation, semicolons, spaces, etc.).
-- Project folder structure is now similar to the Java runtime.
-- Numerous smaller fixes (`null` instead of `undefined` and others).
+- Numerous bug fixes and other changes.
 - Smaller node package (no test specs or other unnecessary files).
 - No CommonJS support anymore (ESM only).
 No differentiation between node and browser environments.
-- Build is now based on esbuild.
 - Includes the `antlr4ng-cli` tool to generate parser files compatible with this runtime.
 This tool uses a custom build of the ANTLR4 tool.

-It is (mostly) a drop-in replacement of the `antlr4` package, and can be used as such.
-For more information about ANTLR see www.antlr.org.
-Read more details about the [JavaScript](https://github.com/antlr/antlr4/blob/master/doc/javascript-target.md) and [TypeScript](https://github.com/antlr/antlr4/blob/master/doc/typescript-target.md) targets at the provided links, but keep in mind that this documentation applies to the original JS/TS target.
+This package is a blend of the original JS implementation and antlr4ts, which is a TypeScript implementation of the ANTLR4 runtime, but was abandoned.
+It tries to keep the best of both worlds, while following the Java runtime as close as possible.
+It's a bit slower than the JS runtime, but faster than antlr4ts.

 ## Installation